6 Sequoia National Park Waterfalls You Can’t-Miss on Your Next Trip

 • Best Time to Visit: Spring and early summer

 Tokopah Falls is a true gem among the Sequoia National Park waterfalls.
 Situated near the Lodgepole Campground, this 1,200-foot waterfall is reachable via a 4-mile round-trip hike that’s both scenic and relatively easy.
-The trail follows the Kaweah River, guiding you through lush forests and towering granite cliffs.
-It’s a perfect adventure for families and casual hikers alike.

 As you get closer to the falls, the view of the water rushing down is amazing, especially in spring when the melting snow makes the flow even stronger.
 Tokopah Falls is one of the tallest waterfalls in Sequoia National Park, and during the peak season, the powerful rush of water over the rocks creates an awe-inspiring display.